-The duo rose to prominence on the Cadence label, cutting songs written for them by the husband and wife team of Felice and Boudleaux Bryant.
-The Bryants wrote and the Everlys sang eloquently of teenage devotion and heartbreak, as well as tragicomic situations.
+Many of the duo’s songs were written for them by the husband-and-wife team of Felice and Boudleaux Bryant.
+The Bryants wrote, and the Everlys sang, eloquently of teenage devotion and heartbreak, as well as tragicomic situations.
 The Bryant-penned Everlys hits include such timeless favorites as “Bye Bye Love,” “Wake Up Little Susie,” “Devoted to You,” “Bird Dog,” “Poor Jenny” and “All I Have to Do Is Dream.”
 The brothers themselves became accomplished songwriters, authoring such original hits as “Cathy’s Clown,” “When Will I Be Loved” and “(‘Til) I Kissed You.”